Mac Jones

+Jones had a successful rookie season, leading the Patriots to a playoff berth and earning Pro Bowl honors.
+After struggling during his next two seasons, Jones lost his starting position in 2023 and was traded to the Jacksonville Jaguars the following year.
+Jones signed with the 49ers in 2025.

-Early life and high school
+Early life

 Michael McCorkle Jones was born on September 5, 1998, to Gordon and Holly Jones in Jacksonville, Florida.
 His father played tennis at Florida State University and Flagler College.
 Mac's brother, Will, played soccer at Mercer University; his sister Sarah Jane played tennis for the College of Charleston.
-He worked as a child model and actor making appearances in commercials.
+Jones worked as a child model and actor, appearing in commercials.

 Jones played high school football at The Bolles School in Jacksonville, Florida, under head coach Corky Rogers.
-During his junior year in 2015, Jones led Bolles to the state regional final.
-As a senior in 2016, Jones led Bolles to the Florida 4A title, throwing for 1,532 yards and 29 touchdowns.
+As a junior in 2015, Jones led Bolles to the state regional final.
+As a senior in 2016, he led Bolles to the Florida 4A title, throwing for 1,532 yards and 29 touchdowns.

 College career

 2017

 After originally committing to the University of Kentucky, Jones accepted a scholarship offer from the University of Alabama to play for the Crimson Tide.
 He arrived as an early enrollee, but was redshirted his freshman season in 2017.
 Jones was charged with driving under the influence (DUI) and was suspended for the following game against LSU.
-After throwing for 289 yards and two touchdowns in the Crimson Tide's spring game, he was named A-Day MVP.
+After throwing for 289 yards and two touchdowns in the Crimson Tide's spring game, Jones was named A-Day MVP.

 2018

 In the 2018 season, Jones appeared in 14 of the Crimson Tide's 15 games, mostly as a holder on special teams.
-He added his name to the Alabama record book with a 94-yard touchdown pass to Jaylen Waddle, the second-longest in school history, in a win against Louisiana.
+He added his name to the Alabama record book with a 94-yard touchdown pass to Jaylen Waddle, the second-longest in school history, in a victory over Louisiana.

 2019

 Jones served as the starting quarterback near the end of the 2019 season after Tua Tagovailoa suffered a severe hip injury.
 He made four starts for the Crimson Tide, beating Arkansas and Western Carolina before falling to Auburn in the Iron Bowl.
-Jones threw for 335 yards, four touchdowns, and two interceptions in the 48–45 defeat.
-Following the Iron Bowl, Jones led Alabama to a 35–16 win over Michigan in the Citrus Bowl.
+Jones threw for 335 yards, four touchdowns, and two interceptions in the 48–45 loss.
+Following the Iron Bowl, Jones led Alabama to a 35–16 victory over Michigan in the Citrus Bowl.
 He finished the 2019 season with 1,503 passing yards, 14 touchdowns, and three interceptions in 11 games and four starts.

 During his sophomore year, Jones earned a bachelor's degree in communication studies with a 4.00 GPA.
-After the commencement ceremony, he announced he would return to Alabama as a graduate student.
+After the commencement ceremony, Jones announced that he would return to Alabama as a graduate student.